 "Let Us Break Bread Together" focuses on two central images: breaking bread together in communion and falling on one's knees in prayer.
 The first image speaks the message of healing, and the second reflects humility.
 Verses one and two are familiar: Let us break bread together...Let us love one another.
 A new verse is added: Let us rise up together all as one.
 These words speak to this time of great divisions in our country, when there is a need for strength through unity.
 The climax is sung with intensity, Lord, have mercy, and then the music fades into a quiet ending...and bring us peace.
 [This work is dedicated to Heather Heyer, of Charlottesville, Virginia, who gave her life for our mission of tolerance -- of breaking bread together.]

 The final song, "Every Time I Feel the Spirit," is truly the most hopeful of the set.
 The supplicant is not waiting to hear the Lord's calling.
 Rather, the message is already coming through forcefully!
 Throughout the song, the colorful lyrics inspire the musical interpretations.
 For example, in the refrain, the words Every time I feel the spirit, movin' in my heart, I will pray, spark an energetic bass line (a walking bass for the Cello) as the driving force.
 In one of the verses, the line O River Jordan is chilly and cold is matched by "shivering tremoli" in the strings.
 An astute listener might hear a train whistle (in Violin) responding to there's only one train runs on this track.

 Much energy was put into the creation of this new arrangement.
-After all, Saint Peter is waiting at Heaven's gate exhorting: COME ON, SISTER, DON'T BE LATE!
+After all, Saint Peter is waiting at Heaven's gate exhorting: COME ON, SISTER (or BROTHER), DON'T BE LATE!